 - Investment property

 It’s easiest to qualify for a mortgage on a primary residence.
 The logic behind this is simple: a conventional mortgage lender figures if you’re living in a property, you will be less likely to stop paying and risk losing your home.
-By this same logic, a second home will often be easier to qualify for than an investment property.
+By this same logic, a second home loan will often be easier to qualify for than an investment property loan.